-The proper amounts of the social security equivalent part of tier 1 benefits and any special guaranty benefits are shown on the Form RRB-1099, PAYMENTS BY THE RAILROAD RETIREMENT BOARD, that you receive from the Railroad Retirement Board.
-The taxable amounts of the non-social security equivalent part of tier 1, tier 2, vested dual benefits, and supplemental annuities are shown on the Form RRB-1099-R, AN-NUITIES OR PENSIONS BY THE RAII ROAD RFTIRFMENT BOARD, that you receive from the Railroad Retirement Board.
+The proper amounts of the social security equivalent part of tier 1 benefits and any special guaranty benefits are shown on the Form RRB-1099, Payments by the Railroad Retirement Board, that vou receive from the Railroad Retirement Board.
+The taxable amounts of the non-social security equivalent part of tier 1, tier 2, vested dual benefits, and supplemental annuities are shown on the Form RRB-1099-R, Annuities or Pensions by the Railroad Retirement Board, that you receive from the Railroad Retirement Board.